 Using a Pizzelle Maker

 You’ll need a pizzelle maker.
 Don’t worry there are lots of pizzelle makers on Amazon.
-Many double as pancake or tortilla presses so you’re not stuck with buying a piece of kitchenware that only gets used once a year.
+Many double as pancake or tortilla presses so you’re not stuck with buying a piece of kitchenware that only gets used once a year for a single purpose.

 The plates are easy to clean, they pop out and can be run through the dishwasher.